PU Awards 10 PhD Degrees - UrduPoint

 PU Awards 10 PhD Degrees

-The Punjab University (PU) awarded 10 PhD degrees to scholars, here on Thursday
+The Punjab University (PU) awarded PhD degrees to ten scholars in different subjects after approval of their thesis

-LAHORE, (UrduPoint / Pakistan Point News - 23rd Nov, 2023) The Punjab University (PU) awarded 10 PhD degrees to scholars, here on Thursday.
+LAHORE, (UrduPoint / Pakistan Point News - 27th Nov, 2023) The Punjab University (PU) awarded PhD degrees to ten scholars in different subjects after approval of their thesis.

-The recipients included Luqman Ahmed, son of Anwar Waheed Ahmed, in the subject of Applied Geology (Engineering Geology), Binish Mughal, daughter of Ziaul Haq, in the subject of Commerce, Irsa Zafar, son of Muhammad Zafar, in the subject of Botany, Syeda Gulnaz Fatima, daughter of Syed Sajjad Hussain, in the subject of education, Chaudhry Ali Ahmad, son of Chaudhry Aziz Ahmad, in the subject of Agricultural Sciences (Plant Pathology), Ali Raza, son of Abdul Haq, in the subject of Physics, Muhammad Xaaceeph Khan, son of Muhammad Ashraf Khan, in the subject of Zoology, Muneebul Haq, son of Ejazul Haq, in the subject of Applied Psychology, Fatima Aslam, daughter of Muhamamd Aslam Khan, in the subject of Physics and Fatima Majeed, daughter of Abdul Majeed, in the subject of Public Health.
+According to spokesperson for PU, Asmat Zahra D/o Muhammad Khan was awarded degree in the subject of urdu, Iqra Khalil D/o Khalil Ahmed in the subject of Sociology, Shahbaz Muhammad S/o Raj Muhammad in the subject of Applied Geology (Geophysics), Amir Ilyas S/o Muhammad Ilyas Bhatti in the subject of Communication Studies, Muhammad Tariq S/o Mansub Ali in the subject of Molecular Biology, Beenish Najam D/o Najamud Din Goreja in the subject of Applied Psychology, Saima Saeed D/o Abdul Ahad Saeed in the subject of Applied Psychology, Javaid Iqbal S/o Bahramand Khan in the subject of Agricultural Sciences, Hania Arif D/o Sheikh Muhammad Arif in the subject of Geo-Environmental Conservation and Sustainable Development and Saliha Afzal D/o Muhammad Afzal in the subject of Botany.